epam/edp-cd-pipeline-operator/README.md

      ```bash
      helm search repo epamedp/cd-pipeline-operator -l
      NAME                              CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/cd-pipeline-operator      2.18.0          2.18.0          A Helm chart for EDP CD Pipeline Operator
-     epamedp/cd-pipeline-operator      2.17.0          2.17.0          A Helm chart for EDP CD Pipeline Operator
+     epamedp/cd-pipeline-operator      2.20.0          2.20.0          A Helm chart for KubeRocketCI CD Pipeline Operator
      ```

    _**NOTE:** It is highly recommended to use the latest released version._